 If it's snowing like crazy and the roads are terrible around class time, or there's a tornado warning, we may cancel or shift to Zoom-only.
 We will post cancellation notice on the home page of this site and our Facebook page.
 If you have any doubts, check before getting in your car!

 Our reservation system exists to encourage attendence and commitment, not to penalize you for unforseen life events.
 If you realize you cannot attend a class you have reserved, it is helpful to us if you can cancel ahead of time.
-You can do it online through your MindBody account or send a text to 847-849-1810.
+You can do it online through your MindBody account or through our text bot at 847-565-2756.

 If you make a class reservation but end up not being able to attend, we will refund your class credit unless the class is full with a waitlist, and thus someone is turned away because of your reservation.
 In most cases, however, we will be able to give your space to someone on standby and you won't be charged.